 I am too lazy to train dogs on some days.

 Though I experience an occasional lack of motivation, my incentives to continue the work are clear and they feed my drive for carrying forward.
+In other words, I understand that the temporary discomfort is outweighed by the long term rewards.
 Unfortunately, this isn’t the case for many dog owners.

 The reasons vary, but here are some of the most typical, albeit unacceptable, reasons/excuses which are common among lousy dog owners.